WSpiller/MRPracticals/README.md

 ## Installation

-To install `MRPracticals` directly from the GitHub repository, first make sure you have the `devtools` package installed:
+To install `MRPracticals` directly from the GitHub repository, first make sure you have R version 3.5 or higher, R Studio, and R Tools version 3.5 installed.

+Next, open R Studie and install the `devtools` package:

     install.packages("devtools")